andepraveenofficial/DSA/00-Material/DSA.md

   for loop to run length of array:
     - values less than the pivot are placed to the leftArray
     - values greater than the pivot are placed to the rightArray
+    - values equal to the pivot are placed to the equalArray

   Recursively apply Quick Sort to the left and right subarrays

   Combine the sorted subarrays to form the final sorted array

 call the quickSort with arr as parameter print the output